kaynenh/quicklift/README.md

 ## Description

-INITIAL RELEASE.
-USE AT YOUR OWN RISK.
+**Use with caution.**
+*This was built as a proof of concept so bugs surely exist.*

 Based on work by John Money in [Acquia Lift CSV](https://github.com/johnmoney/acquia-lift-csv) and uses the [Content Hub SDK](https://github.com/acquia/content-hub-php).Does not support syndication.
 Creates a simple personalization custom post type to create content and adds necessary lift.js install script to the site.

 ## Installation